brcesar/Portf-lio/README.md

 # Data Science Portfolio
 *Bruno C. da Silva*

-This repository contains data science projects, presented in the form of jupyter notebooks, completed by me for self learning and hobby purposes, and also to show a little about my to show a little bit about my data science skills, using mainly python.
+This repository contains data science projects, presented in the form of jupyter notebooks, completed by me for self learning and hobby purposes, and also to show a little about my to show a little bit about work and data science skills, using mainly python and its libraries.

 This repository is currently under construction.
 See you soon with more projects.<br/>